 Tel.: +43 1 713 35 94 - 93

-works as project consultant for the fairplay initiative for diversity and anti-discrimination.
+works as project officer for the fairplay initiative for diversity and anti-discrimination.

 He supervises projects in the field of anti-discrimination as well as the Football Zajedno project, coordinates the cooperation with and support of grassroots initiatives and sports clubs in the organisation of days of action and is responsible for financial management, budget planning and project accounting as well as reporting, including the Erasmus+ projects.
 From 2012 to 2019 he was a member of the board of the European FARE network.

 He has a master's degree in political science and journalism and communication science at the University of Vienna.
 In 2011 he participated in the seminar "Finance and Controlling in NPOs" at the NPO Academy Vienna.

 +43 1 713 35 94-84

 works as a project officer at fairplay and is responsible for the area fairplay prevention – point of contact against dehumanizing ideologies.

 He organizes public events, training sessions and workshops, and initiates awareness-raising campaigns to demonstrate effective measures against misanthropical ideologies.

 Previously, he was the festival director of this human world – International Human Rights Film Festival for four years.
 He is still involved in the association Delta Cultura Austria on a voluntary basis and organizes a charity football tournament for the benefit of the Education Centre Tarrafal in Cape Verde.